 In addition to the four primary types of mechanical seals it should be noted that some have sub-types that enable to seal to perform under differing environments such as pressure, temperature or the type of media that is being pumped.

 Some mechanical seal variants can go by different names to the ones listed above.
 There can often be some overlap in how various manufacturers might name them so please be aware of possible confusion.
-But if you are not sure please feel free to ask

 These additional variations can be: